Please go to the 'Upgrade to a professional qualification' section for more information.

 When taken as a Short Course for Credit, 10 credit points can be put towards either the Communications Electronic Warfare PgCert, Military Electronic Systems Engineering Foundations PgCert, or Military Electronic Systems Engineering MSc.

 Find out more about short course credit points.

 The course is intended for military officers and defence industry scientists and technical officers.
 It is particularly suitable for those who will be involved with the specification, analysis, development, or technical management of military communications or information systems, where the emphasis is on an electronic warfare environment.

-Students must have completed both Electromagnetic Propagation and Devices and Signal Processing, Statistics and Analysis in order to take this as an Accredited Short Course.
+Students must have completed both Electromagnetic Propagation and Devices and Signal Processing, Statistics and Analysis in order to take this as a Short Course for Credit.
 There are no prerequisites if taken as a Standalone Short Course.

 ConcessionsA limited number of MOD sponsored places are available.

 Cranfield Defence and Security (CDS) is a Cranfield School based at the Ministry of Defence establishment on the Oxfordshire/Wiltshire borders.

 Shrivenham itself lies in the picturesque Vale of the White Horse, close to the M4 motorway which links London and South Wales.
 It is 7 miles from Swindon, the nearest town, which lies off the M4 at the hub of Britain’s motorway network.

 Bath, Cheltenham, Bristol and Oxford are all within an hour’s drive and London less than two hours away by car.